quicwg/ops-drafts/draft-ietf-quic-applicability.md

 is used during connection establishment and for other control processes, and a short header that may be used for data transmission in an established connection.
-While the long header always exposes some information (such as the version and Connection IDs), the short header exposes at most only a single Connection ID.
+While the long header always exposes some information (such as the version and connection IDs), the short header exposes at most only a single connection ID.

-Note that the Connection ID in the short header may be omitted.
-This is a per-connection configuration option; if the Connection ID is not present, then the peer omitting the connection ID needs to use the same local address for the lifetime of the connection and connection migration is not supported for that direction of the connection.
+Aside from the Destination Connection ID field of the first packets sent by clients, the connection ID can be zero length.
+This is a choice that is made by each endpoint individually.

+An endpoint that selects a zero-length connection ID will receive packets with a zero-length Destination Connection ID.
+The endpoint needs to use other information, such as its IP address and port number to identify which connection is referred to.
+An endpoint can choose to use the source IP address and port on datagrams, but this could mean that the endpoint is unable to match datagrams to connections successfully if these values change.

 ## Server-Generated Connection ID